DrWho1369/studentQuiz/README.md

 ## Credits

-This project was developed as part of the web development curriculum.
+This project was developed as part of the EdX web development curriculum.
 Special thanks to the instructors for their guidance.

 ## License